Arthur Hornblow Jr.: Biography

 Initially, he specialized in the popular screwball comedies, eventually giving Billy Wilder his first directing job, and producing several films starring Bob Hope.
 These included The Cat and the Canary (1939), The Ghost Breakers (1940) and Nothing But the Truth (1941).
 In 1942 he moved to MGM where he produced Gaslight and several film noir.
-In the 1950s, now an independent producer rather than a studio employee, he worked on the musical Oklahoma and the courtroom drama Witness for the Prosecution, directed by his former Paramount colleague, Billy Wilder.
+In the 1950s, as an independent producer rather than a studio employee, he worked on the musical Oklahoma and the courtroom drama Witness for the Prosecution, directed by his former Paramount colleague, Wilder.

 He gave aspiring actress Marie Windsor her first screen test, and Constance Ockelman her new name, Veronica Lake.

+Four of his movies received Academy Award nominations for Best Picture.

+Death

+Hornblow died on July 17, 1976 at Lennox Hill Hospital at the age of 83.

 Oscar nominations

 As a producer he was nominated for an Academy Award 'Best Picture' Oscar four times, but failed to win.